HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 $ vvisp flatten contracts/ContractA.sol -o Output.sol
 ```
 __Outputs__
-> It bundles the target contracts and all the files that depend on each contract into a single console window.
+> It bundles the target contracts and all the files that depend on each contract into a single consoleTest window.

  - `-o, --output <name>` option
-> The information to be output to the console is written to a file with the name you entered.
+> The information to be output to the consoleTest is written to a file with the name you entered.